You are here

 - for posting duplicates or want lists.

-Do not post lists of duplicate or discarded materials or want lists on MEDLIB-L. These may be posted on the BackMed List.
-For information about BackMed, visit the BackMed list information page, http://www.lists.us.swets.com/mailman/listinfo/backmed; institutional members of MLA may contact MLA headquarters for information on the MLA Exchange program.
+Do not post lists of duplicate or discarded materials or want lists on MEDLIB-L. These may be posted to MLA's backmed-exchange List.
+For information about back,ed-exchange, visit the list information page, http://mlahq.org/mailman/listinfo/backmed-exchange; institutional members of MLA may contact MLA headquarters for information on the MLA Exchange program.

 - for general advocacy postings.